 With your new shoes, you have reduced the likelihood of a repetitive injury.
 Running is one

 step after another, right?
 If your toes don’t have enough room, or if there is inadequate

 cushioning or poor arch support, the minor stresses to your foot and ankle may accumulate resulting in injury.
-You may experience foot and ankle trouble or it may be muscle strain, low back pain or knee issues, etc. But it is not worth the risk, so do yourself a favour and talk to the experts like a sports medicine doctor.
+You may experience foot and ankle trouble or it may be muscle strain, low back pain or knee issues, etc. But it is not worth the risk, so do yourself a favor and talk to the experts like a sports medicine doctor.